j-siderius/TinySpark/docs/chapter2/advanced_logic_gates.md

 1|0|1
 1|1|0

 Classifying inputs to an XOR gate is a little more difficult than classifying simple logic gates.
 The reason behind this is the case of linear and non-linear separability[^2].
 Separability refers to the property of a dataset or set of points (in this case our inputs) where it is possible to draw a straight line that can completely separate the points into different classes (0 or 1 in our case).
-To overcome this separability problem, it is nescessary to introduce more neurons into the neural network.
+The XOR logic gate proposed above is such a non-linearly separable problem.
+To overcome this, it is nescessary to introduce more neurons into the neural network.

 [^2]:<https://en.wikipedia.org/wiki/Linear_separability>